webzard-io/cloudtower-ui-kit/README.md

 However, it is still strongly recommended to use vscode configuration, engineers should guarantee code quality.

+If you are using Yarn + Windows.
+You can check this document https://typicode.github.io/husky/#/?id=yarn-on-windows

 ## Use Lerna Update Version

 ```